 Mark and Cut the Corner Braces

 Note: If using surface-mount metal corner braces, omit this step.

-Attach the Corner Braces to the Table Apron
+Attach the Corner Braces

 Assemble the four legs with the four apron pieces between the legs.
 Put each of the four corner braces in the corners.
 For wood braces, drill two pilot holes on each side then attach each brace with four 1-inch screws.
 If using surface-mount metal corner braces, use the manufacturer-provided screws.

-Attach the Leg/Apron Assembly to the Table Top
+Attach the Leg-Apron Assembly

 With the table now built, you can finish the table in any manner you choose.
 Because of the fine hardwood veneer top, likely you will want to lightly sand it, then apply stain and sealant.
-If you wish to paint the table, you can save money by purchasing lower cost wood rather than veneer wood.
+If you wish to paint the table, you can save money by purchasing lower cost wood rather than hardwood veneer plywood.

-If you purchased hardwood two-by-two legs, these also can be stained and sealed.
+If you purchased hardwood 2x2 for the legs, these also can be stained and sealed.
 If you chose lesser grade dimensional lumber, you may wish to paint the legs.
 Consider using chalk or milk paint for the legs to contrast with the rich wood of the table top.